-Last year when we bought the two bee hives, we had no idea we’d be wanting to build an Apiary.
-You can read about the homecoming bee adventure by clicking Here.
+When we bought two bee hives, we had no idea we’d be wanting to build our own bee yard, also known as an Apiary.
+We just brought them home and plopped them down willy nilly.
+You might be interested to read about the first few weeks of bee adventures.

 The hives (boxes) included in the bee purchase are old and a bit dilapidated.

-The honey bees were busy as bees though!
+The honey bees didn’t care and were busy as bees though!

 Now that the bees have decided to stay for over a year, we decided it is time to give them their own Home Makeover.
 So Mr. Menace decided what he wanted the hives to look like and bought new boxes, which he stained on the outside and charred on the inside.